2020 SMALL (ORDINARY) CHURCH WORKSHOP

-In this segment we will engage with our church family life and connection—how it has grown or lessened—during this time.
+In this segment we engage with our church family life and connection—how it has grown or lessened—during this time.
 Questions like “Has the value of meeting physically become more apparent?”
-“Where have we seen opportunities beyond our walls to impact our communities?” and “Has our sense of doing important and significant work increased?” will inform our discussion.
+“Where have we seen opportunities beyond our walls to impact our communities?” and “Has our sense of doing important and significant work increased?” inform our discussion.

 FACING THE FINANCIAL IMPACT

 The economic impact of the pandemic has not passed the church by.
 This session explores what that impact looks like, as well as what the future might hold.
 Also addressed is the importance of deciding how we will assess our options and how we will measure church vitality, as well as the impact on the pastoral role going forward.

 THE TECH CHALLENGE—ITS USE, PURPOSE, AND VALUE FOR THE FUTURE